peta/iitc-scan-scheduler/README.md

 # 24/7 Intel event scanner and aggregation server application

+__UPDATE 31/08/2013: Due to some changes to the Ingress Intel API this application is broken, since it depends on IITC.
+We're working on a solution.
+For more information see: [issue #518](https://github.com/jonatkins/ingress-intel-total-conversion/issues/518)__

+IMPORTANT: In order to use this application you need a working binary of phantomJS version 1.9.1.
+Here you can find prebuilt binaries and the source code: [http://phantomjs.org/download.html](http://phantomjs.org/download.html)

 ## Configuration file

 IMPORTANT: Rename file `config.example.json` to `config.json` and fill in your Ingress credentials.
 Otherwise the application won't work.

-IMPORTANT: In order to use this application you need a working binary of phantomJS version 1.9.1.
-Here you can find prebuilt binaries and the source code: [http://phantomjs.org/download.html](http://phantomjs.org/download.html)

 + All time values are SECONDS.
 No milliseconds.
 SECONDS.
 + All memory related values are BYTES.